Click here to go to our reports:

 Can a development proposal fail a sequential test?

-A development proposal will only fail to pass the sequential test if alternative sites are identified within the search area that are; at lower risk of flooding, would be appropriate for the proposed development and are ‘reasonably available’ for development.
+A development proposal will only fail to pass the sequential test if alternative sites are identified within the search area that are at lower risk of flooding, appropriate for the proposed development and are ‘reasonably available’ for development.
 A site is only considered to be reasonably available if it is both ‘deliverable’ and ‘developable’ as defined by the NPPF.